connorskees/connorskees.github.io/content/blog/python-leetcode.md

     elem_counts[elem] += 1
 ```

+`defaultdict` is one of my favorite data structures, and I end up using it more often than regular dictionaries in leetcode problems.
+A pro tip is that you can specify the name of the data type you want as the constructor to get the default value, so `defaultdict(int)` is the same as `defaultdict(lambda: 0)`, and `defaultdict(list)` is the same as `lambda: []`.

 ### `deque`

 A less interesting collection, also from the `collections` module.
 This is a standard double-ended queue and can pop of the front or back with `popleft(..)` and `pop(..)` respectively, with a similar behavior for `.appendleft(..)` and `.append(..)`.